Last updated on January 9, 2023

 Recently I went into the hospital to have an outpatient procedure done (one of those rites of passage when you turn fifty).
 The pre-op stuff was a lot less fun than the actual procedure itself, but unless I did the pre-op, the doctor wouldn’t have been able to see what he was looking for.
 It’s the same with a book launch.
-You must do all the steps I have talked about up to this point in order to have a successful launch.
+You must do all the steps I have discussed up to this point to have a successful launch.

 One of my goals with the John 3:16 Marketing Network has been to help authors who come into the network who can’t do the above things.
 I am surprised at the number of authors who join who are still using a 54K dial-up modem.
 An author will be at a huge disadvantage if she doesn’t upgrade to something faster.
 I can’t imagine being handicapped to that degree and being successful at marketing, though anything is possible.
 But I would recommend a person have a cable modem or a fast connection, much faster than dial-up.

-I was told when I took a class, “How to Launch a Best-Seller,” that people would be more than willing to help.
+When I took a class, “How to Launch a Best-Seller,” I was told that people would be more than willing to help.
 That has not been true for me.
 Most people never respond to my emails unless they know me personally.
 Getting reviews is not always easy (many don’t know how when you ask them or are too intimidated to post anything on Amazon).
-Getting someone to read my book is hard (authors who like to read books and write reviews are already overcommitted, including myself).
+Getting someone to read my book is hard (authors who like to read books and write reviews are already over-committed, including myself).
 I have sent several copies of my book to people and never heard back from them.
 Sometimes I think those are the books that show up later on Amazon for a bargain price that you don’t get a cut of.
 I found it to be a lot harder to get partners than I ever thought it would be.

 Out of my need for a way, God laid it on my heart to form the John 3:16 Marketing Network for Christian authors.
 I thought about what impact we could have, changing the landscape of book marketing and publishing with sheer numbers and personal commitment, pushing Christian books higher in sales to best-seller status, and impacting what kids and adults read with a Christian worldview.

 We have over 125 authors as of this writing in the John 3:16 Marketing Network.
 (Please note: the John 3:16 Network is no longer active).
-Some are beginners and some are pros, but we are all Christians.
-We are individuals blessed with the passion for writing.
-We help each other with book launches, blog postings, book reviews, following each other on social networking sites, and on and on.
+Some are beginners, and some are pros, but we are all Christians.
+We are individuals blessed with a passion for writing.
+We help each other with book launches, blog postings, and book reviews, following each other on social networking sites, and on and on.